scale-it/algo-builder/docs/guide/README.md

 **NOTE**:
 a) You can put smart contracts directly in `/assets` directory as well as in `/assets` subdirectory.
 For example, you can store your PyTEAL files in `assets/pyteal/<file.py>`.
 b) By default `algobpy` package (a helper package to pass compilation parameters to PyTEAL programs) is  stored in `/assets/algobpy` folder. `algob` is looking for all `.py` and `.teal` files when loading smart contracts, except files stored in `/assets/algobpy`.
-You can use store more custom Python modules in `/assets/algobpy` to avoid name conflicts.
+You can use the `/assets/algobpy` directory to store custom Python modules and conflicts when loading TEAL smart contracts.
 Read more about usage of `algobpy` [here](https://github.com/scale-it/algo-builder/blob/master/docs/guide/py-teal.md#external-parameters-support).

 ### Checkpoints